 The above service standards provide an operational cycle that ensures the general coverage of the authority area required to maintain grounds maintenance standards.
-However the service retains the operational capacity to react to ad hoc events that require a more speedy response to improve the standard of grounds maintenance to meet safety requirements.
+However, the service retains the operational capacity to react to ad hoc events that require a speedier response to improve the standard of grounds maintenance to meet safety requirements.
 The balance of routine and adhoc works is influenced by many factors and may result in the need to reprioritise routine works on a needs basis.

-Neighbourhood Environmental Teams (NETs) will be re-established in 2019 to react to both grounds maintenance and street cleansing related issues such as those outlined below, and performance indicators will be developed and implemented to monitor performance of the teams and their response times to incidents and returning streets and areas to the required standards.
+Neighbourhood Environmental Teams (NETs) will react to both grounds maintenance and street cleansing related issues such as those outlined below, and performance indicators will be developed and implemented to monitor performance of the teams and their response times to incidents and returning streets and areas to the required standards.